stevezhangzA/nash-chain-of-thought/README.md

 # Collaberation

 If you can find out any kinds of new usages of Nash CoT, we are welcomed to be contacted and supplyment new emergent experimental results!
-For instance, 1) You conduct evaluation on LLama, GPT, etc. 2) You find out this approach can be scaled to other setting such as controllable generation 3)
+For instance, 1) You conduct evaluation on LLama, GPT, etc. 2) You find out this approach can be scaled to other setting such as controllable generation

-Both of my e-mile and adding new blog to this project is welcomed.
+Both of my E-mile (stevezhangz98a@gmail.com) and adding new blog to this project are welcomed.